top of page

 I'd been so hell-bent on preparing for water lost through sweat on my hot hike that I'd packed 4 liters of water PLUS a water filter, just in case.
 I also brought a camel back so that I could take small sips throughout the hike...and was surprised at how much more water I drank that way.
 Here's what my supply looked like.

 I did actually feel great during the hike (and did drink ALL of that water), but realized I should probably do my research before trying that again...or sharing hydration tips with other hikers.
 I went back to my WFA (Wilderness First Aid) guide and also did some searching online.
-Here is what you need to know about both under and over hydration.
+Here is what you need to know about both under and over hydration and how much water to bring hiking.

 Dehydration - This can happen easily in the summer months.
 Signs are thirst, dizziness, headache, fatigue, and dark yellow pee.
 The treatment is to reduce exercise/exertion, find shade and replace lost fluids with water.
 Guzzling large amounts of water halfway through a hike is not the best plan, since the body can't absorb more than 1 liter of water per hour, even in extreme heat/humidity.
 The recommendation from my WFA instructor was to drink 4-6 fluid ounces of water every 15 minutes throughout your hike.
 4 ounces is equal to 1/2 cup.